The World Socialist Web Site invites workers and other readers to contribute to this regular feature

 About 1,300 flight attendants at PSA, an American Airlines (AAL) subsidiary, will begin voting August 21 on whether to grant the Association of Flight Attendants (AFA) the authorization to call a strike.
 PSA attendants are seeking double-digit pay increases and improved benefits that will bring them parity with the major carriers.

-The PSA flight attendants, like others at low cost carriers, provide a cheap labor force for the major airlines.
+The PSA flight attendants, like others at low-cost carriers, provide a cheap labor force for the major airlines.
 While AAL CEO Robert Isom earned $31.4 million in 2023, flight attendants at low cost carriers struggle to pay bills and some fall below the poverty line.

-Before a strike can happen, the National Mediation Board must declare negotiations at an impasse, not a given.
+Before a strike can happen, the National Mediation Board must declare negotiations at an impasse, which is not a given.
 This is followed by a 30-day cooling off period before the AFA can call an actual strike.
 Voting will end on September 17.

 San Diego healthcare workers protest company foot-dragging on contract